Pandentia/pandentia.github.io/aria/index.md

-Temporary bans | Temporarily kicking someone from your server and preventing them from joining for a specified period of time Regex message filtering | Filtering messages with the most powerful of syntaxes, Regex Hackbans | Ban people from your server before they even step foot in it Voice kicks | Kicking people from voice channels Message logging \* | Logging message history
-Client crash prevention \* | Prevents malicious users from crashing people's clients Reputation \*\* | A reputation score based on the user's previous actions, such as getting banned and deleted messages
+Temporary bans | Temporarily kicking someone from your server and preventing them from joining for a specified period of time Regex message filtering | Filtering messages with the most powerful of syntaxes, Regex Hackbans | Ban people from your server before they even step foot in it Voice kicks | Kicking specific people from voice channels Message logging \* | Logging message history, including deleted messages, to allow for easier moderation Client crash prevention \* | Prevents malicious users from crashing people's clients with malformed strings of characters Reputation \*\* | A reputation score based on the user's previous actions, such as getting banned and deleted messages

-*\* Features that are activated by default, but can be disabled at any time.*
+\* *Features that are activated by default, but can be disabled at any time.*

-*\*\* Feature cannot be disabled as it would negatively impact other servers, however is restricted to moderator usage.*
+\*\* *Feature cannot be disabled as it would negatively impact other servers, however is restricted to moderator usage.*

 You can find the commands to enable all of these features via `??help`.